Posts Tagged ‘New York’

 New York’s South Street Sea Port

-Amongst the skyscrapers of Lower Manhattan tucked in on the Lower East Side is the South Street Seaport, one of the New York City’s thriving heritage villages.
-The precinct was once an important trading port between the 1820 and the 1860’s but like most cities around the world modernisation and the need for more space moved the port facilities away from the heart of the city.
+Amongst the skyscrapers of Lower Manhattan, tucked away on the Lower East Side, is the South Street Seaport—one of New York City’s thriving heritage villages.
+The precinct was once an important trading port between the 1820s and the 1860s, but like most cities around the world, modernisation and the need for more space moved the port facilities away from the heart of the city.
+Read the rest of this entry »

 New York Week- Solomon R. Guggenheim Museum